flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

 -   mksh has no built-in printf by default (usually).
 There is an unsupported compile-time option to include a very poor, basically unusable implementation.
-For the most part you must rely upon the system\'s `/usr/bin/printf` or equivalent.
+For the most part you must rely upon the system's `/usr/bin/printf` or equivalent.
 The mksh maintainer recommends using `print`.
 The development version (post- R40f) adds a new parameter expansion in the form of `${name@Q}` which fills the role of `printf %q` \-- expanding in a shell-escaped format.